RishabJituri/AutoCalc/ReadMe.md

 - `experiments/` — small Python experiments and scripts used during development.

 Recorded runs and metrics are stored in `results_mnist.txt` and `results_resnet.txt`.

----

-## Contributing

-- Add new ops under `include/ag/ops` and `src/ag/ops` and follow the patterns used by existing ops.
-- Add new layers under `include/ag/nn/layers` and `src/ag/nn/layers`.
-- Add tests to `tests/` and run `./bin/tests` frequently.

----

-## License

-Add your project license here (e.g. MIT, Apache-2.0).
-Update this file to reflect the chosen license.

----

-If you want this file to include full API signatures (all public methods/types), or want a separate `README_API.md` focused purely on reference, say which format you prefer and I will add it.